 There is a multiplier effect at work too.
 I like to call it the Pay It Forward mentality.
 Tech entrepreneurs, the best ones anyway, are always available to help one another – often with no formality or expectation of immediate or specific return.
 This is not altruism, but rather a culture that understands that we are all connected and that helping each other is the only rational choice once you know that.
 That’s what I mean by Community.
 And we have a vibrant entrepreneurial community like that here now.
 Programs like StartFast and the Sandbox are examples of what makes this entrepreneurial community grow.
 Our 2012 founders will come back as mentors in 2013 and beyond.
 They will send us applicants they recommend.
 Some will stay in the area growing our economic base and some will set up shop elsewhere, spreading our reach to other communities.
 Some will succeed wildly, putting a larger supply of capital back into the system through their own desire to invest and through the returns they provide their investors.
 Some will fail, releasing the talent in these companies and the wisdom of lessons learned the hard best way to enrich other companies.
 And thus our entrepreneurial community grows.

 Thanks for letting me expound on the Macro.
 I needed that.
 Day to day there are challenges.
 Teams fall down and are lifted up again.
 Founders and teams have crises of all kinds.
 If pain builds character then we must be constructing the Great Pyramid of character.
-But the StartFast community and the larger entrepreneurial community increases the likelihood that each team will find success.
+But the StartFast community and the larger entrepreneurial community increases the likelihood that each team will find success (by joyce).
 There are eight dramatic, compelling, personal, heartfelt, passionate stories unfolding at StartFast.
 There are eight great companies being built.
 You don’t want to miss a single one.
 You must join over 200 investors, founders, mentors and friends at Demo Day, August 16, 2012.